Tuesday, 7 July 2020

 Pasupatheeswarar Temple / Arulmigu Kalyana Pasupatheswarar Temple, Karur, Karur District, Tamil Nadu.

-This is the 265th Devara Paadal Petra Shiva sthalam and the 7th Sthalam of Kongu Nadu, on the banks of river Amaravathi.
-As per Thevaram the place was called Karuvur Aanilai, Tiruvanilai, and Lord Shiva was called Tiruvanilai Mahadevar, many scholars refer as Thirukaruvur Aanilai and now called Karur.
+This is the 265th Devara Paadal Petra Shiva sthalam and the 7th Sthalam of Kongu Nadu, on the banks of the river Amaravathi.
+As per Thevaram, the place was called Karuvur Aanilai, Tiruvanilai, and Lord Shiva was called Tiruvanilai Mahadevar; many scholars refer to it as Thirukaruvur Aanilai and now called Karur.
 Thirugnanasambandar has sung hymns in praise of Lord Shiva of this temple.

 PC - website